 WHERE TO USE: These colors can highlight important or secondary information on your page like CTAs (call-to-action), quotes, subtitles, or current menu tabs.

 These colors balance your design and create “white space” as well as provide dark colors for your main text and light colors to differentiate backgrounds, textures, and patterns.
-All color schemes should have neutral colors.
+All color schemes should have at least 2 neutral colors.

 If you use a neutral color as a background, make sure that it has enough contrast with your text color, so it’s not a strain on the eye and it’s easy to read.
 When in doubt, use white, beige, and different hues of gray.
 Black is an option, but it tends to dominate a color scheme if it’s used in several elements, so be careful.